Though use of credit cards and e-currency has increased in recent years, Japan is still largely a cash-based society.

-The national currency in Japan is the Japanese Yen (¥).
-It's best to get some cash converted before you leave home so you have change to catch the train to your destination, otherwise you can access cash exchange places at the airport.
+The national currency of Japan is the Japanese Yen (¥).
+It's best to get some cash converted before you leave home so you have change handy to catch the train to your destination once you arrive.
+Otherwise, you can access cash exchange places at the airport.

-Also keep in mind that while credit, debit and travel money cards are accepted by some larger companies in Japan, many places (including hostels and small restaurants), will still only accept cash.
+Also keep in mind that while credit and travel money cards are accepted by larger hotels and department stores in Japan, many places (including small shops and restaurants) will still only accept cash, especially in smaller cities and towns.

 Make sure you plan ahead so that you will have enough money on you for the day.

-Credit cards can be a good option too as some providers might offer perks like no transaction or currency conversion fees, frequent flyer, reward points and even emergency card replacements.
+Credit cards can be a good option as some providers might offer perks like no transaction or currency conversion fees, frequent flyer, reward points, and even emergency card replacements.

-On the downside, they may also come with a spending limit that is higher than what you may want, and you may be hit with expensive cash advance and withdrawal fees.
+On the downside, they may also come with high interest rates, and you may be hit with expensive cash advance and withdrawal fees.

 Travel money cards are another option.
 These are handy as you can load Japanese Yen onto your card before you go, and transfer money electronically from other accounts while you are in Japan.
 Most also come with emergency back-up cards.
-Just be aware that if you are transferring money onto your travel money card, it may take a few days and you may also be charged local ATM withdrawal fees.
+Some prepaid cards let you lock in an exchange rate, while others use the current rate of exchange at the time of the transaction.
+Be aware that if you're transferring money onto your travel money card, it may take a few days.
+You may also be charged (sometimes hefty) fees for transactions or withdrawals.

 From urban transport to Shinkansen bullet trains, we break down the transport options around Japan to help you see more of this beautiful country.